elsy-com/Claires/content/posts/DOG.-Book-7.md

 - /images/DOG-BOOK-7-IMAGES/Rear-Cover.png
 draft: false
 ---
-In the seventh book of the DOG. series, Dog is determined to stir up a mischevious plan..
+In the seventh book of the DOG. series, Dog is determined to stir up a mischievous plan..